funalab/QCANet/README.md

 Quantitative Criterion Acquisition Network (QCA Net) performs instance segmentation of 3D fluorescence microscopic images.
 QCA Net consists of Nuclear Segmentation Network (NSN) that learned nuclear segmentation task and Nuclear Detection Network (NDN) that learned nuclear identification task.
 QCA Net performs instance segmentation of the time-series 3D fluorescence microscopic images at each time point, and the quantitative criteria for mouse development are extracted from the acquired time-series segmentation image.
-The detailed information on this program is described in our manuscript posted on [bioRxiv](https://doi.org/10.1101/324186).
+The detailed information on this code is described in our paper published on [npj Systems Biology and Applications](https://doi.org/10.1038/s41540-020-00152-8).

 ## Performance